-II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) The program director must have an active clinical practice in hospice and palliative medicine. ^(Core) II.A.3.a).(2) The program director must have a record of involvement in education and scholarly activities, which includes mentoring fellows (i.e., guiding fellows in the acquisition of competence in the clinical, teaching, research, and advocacy skills pertinent to the discipline), serving as a clinical supervisor in an inpatient or outpatient setting, developing curricula, and/or participating in didactic activities. ^(Core) II.A.3.a).(3) The program director must have served a minimum of two years in a clinical practice of hospice and palliative medicine. ^(Core) II.A.3.a).(4) The program director must have at least two years of documented educational and/or administrative experience in an ACGME-accredited hospice and palliative medicine program.
-(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology, Emergency Medicine, Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Physical Medicine and Rehabilitation, Psychiatry and Neurology, Radiology, or Surgery or by the American Osteopathic Board of Emergency Medicine, Family Physicians, Internal Medicine, Neurology and Psychiatry, or Physical Medicine and Rehabilitation, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core)
+- 2.4.b.
+The program director must have an active clinical practice in hospice and palliative medicine.
+(Core) - 2.4.c.
+The program director must have a record of involvement in education and scholarly activities, which includes mentoring fellows (i.e., guiding fellows in the acquisition of competence in the clinical, teaching, research and advocacy skills pertinent to the discipline), serving as a clinical supervisor in an inpatient or outpatient setting, developing curricula, and/or participating in didactic activities.
+(Core) - 2.4.d.
+The program director must have served a minimum of two years in a clinical practice of hospice and palliative medicine.
+(Core) - 2.4.e.
+The program director must have at least two years of documented educational and/or administrative experience in an ACGME-accredited hospice and palliative medicine program.
+(Core)

-H.A.3.b).(1) This must include current certification by the American Board of Medical Specialties or American Osteopathic Association in one of the primary specialties listed above.
-(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)
+2.5.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+2.5.a.
+The program director must be a role model of professionalism.
+(Core)